sbko/bigbang/charter/NewPackageRequests.md

 # New Big Bang Packages

-This is the process for adding an package into Big Bang
+This is the process for adding an package into Big Bang.

 ## Incubation